Mirantis/mke-docs/content/docs/operations/cloudprovider/cloudprovider.md

 ![aws-lb.png](aws-lb.png)

-5. After some time, the load balancer should finish provisioning and we should be able to access nginx via the external IP.
+Once the load balancer finishes provisioning you should be able to access nginx through the external IP.

 ![aws-lb-provisioned.png](aws-lb-provisioned.png)